bahrus/trans-render/README.md

 In the case of E for events, use Transform on right hand side for DTR.

 For non DTR, if PEAT are functions, evaluate based on context first, then apply

+## Nested, Scoped Transforms

+One useful plug-in for transform.js is nestedTransform.js, which allows the RHS of a match to serve as a springboard for performing a sub transform.